This page on Reckon Online

 This page provides links related to the DG Competition review of Article 82 enforcement, related statutory provisions, official guidance, and cases covered on the Reckon website and other Reckon links.

-DG Competition of the European Commission is currently conducting a review of the way in which it enforces Article 82.
+DG Competition of the European Commission conducted a review between 2005 and 2008 of some of its priorities for enforcing Article 82.

-In December 2005, DG Competition published a discussion paper (72 pages, PDF) on the application of Article 82 of the EC Treaty to exclusionary abuses.
+The December 2008 guidance (27 pages, PDF) is a slimmed down version of a December 2005 discussion paper (72 pages, PDF) on the application of Article 82 of the EC Treaty to exclusionary abuses.

-The paper sets out "possible principles" for the Commission's enforcement of Article 82 in cases of conduct by a dominant undertaking that could impede actual or potential competitors' ability to compete in a market.
-The paper does not address exploitative or discriminatory abuses; nor does it consider the application of Article 82 in conjunction with Article 86.
-The paper puts forward a number of ideas as to how the Commission might approach the investigation.
-These include an explanation of the relevance of a profit sacrifice test for the assessment of predation, and a suggestion as to how conduct by a dominant undertaking might be examined under an "efficiency defence".
+The December 2005 paper had tried to set out "possible principles" for the Commission's enforcement of Article 82 in cases of conduct by a dominant undertaking that could impede actual or potential competitors' ability to compete in a market.
+The paper did not address exploitative or discriminatory abuses; nor did it consider the application of Article 82 in conjunction with Article 86.
+The paper put forward a number of ideas as to how the Commission might approach the investigation.
+These included an explanation of the relevance of a profit sacrifice test for the assessment of predation, and a suggestion as to how conduct by a dominant undertaking might be examined under an "efficiency defence".

 Reckon comment: see Philip Lowe lecture 24 June 2005 | viewpoint: Franck.